palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 On a Windows, put the RFduino folder and everything it contains in C:\Program Files (x86)\Arduino-1.5.x\hardware\arduino

-Move the OpenBCI_Radios file from your downloads into:
+Move the OpenBCI_Radios folder from your downloads into:
 On Mac:
-// TODO: file location for mac
+Documents/Arduino/libraries
 On Windows:
 C:\Users\username\Documents\Arduino\libraries

+If there is no 'libraries' folder in the sketch folder, create one.

 Open the Arduino IDE, restart the Arduino IDE if it was open.